matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 ***TL;DR: YAML can be a wolf in sheep’s clothing when used for CI infrastructure.
 Other alternatives include moving to build systems like CAKE/FAKE, or using TeamCity and its Kotlin DSL.
 Both approaches have their unique pros and cons.
 NUKE, of which I'm the author, provides a solution that combines the power of both - flexibility of a build system, and CI specific features like parallelization and build queue optimizations.***

 If you dive into the DevOps world, chances are high you **meet YAML around the next corner**.
 For some tools, like Docker and Kubernetes, I think it's a good match.
-However, for CI infrastructure it often becomes a nightmare, which is why I call it _YAML Hell_ (similar to [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell)).
-And actually, I'm not alone having those feelings.
+However, for CI infrastructure it often becomes a nightmare, and actually, I'm not alone having such feelings.
 Recently, a tweet of Jeff Fritz started a debate about [YAML in DevOps](https://twitter.com/csharpfritz/status/1207431413341081601), to which the general agreement can be summarized as:

 <div class="tweet" tweetID="1207433967097520129">Welcome the world of YAML pain</div>